 Course Majors & Minors

-Students majoring in biology must complete a minimum of eight biology credits, one of which come from an advanced seminar (numbered 110-139), by the end of the senior year.
+Students majoring in biology must complete a minimum of eight biology credits, two credits of which come from an advanced seminar (numbered 110-139), by the end of the senior year.
 At least five of these eight credits are to be taken at Swarthmore.

 Students may take a course or seminar in Biology as CR/NC but are not encouraged to do so.
 This option is available only if formally requested within the first nine weeks of the semester.
 The minimum equivalent grade for CR (credit) is a C for juniors and seniors, a D for freshmen and sophomores.
 Students are reminded, however, that medical schools and many graduate schools require grades in science courses.